gerbera/gerbera/doc/transcoding.rst

  * wrong output mime type: make sure that the mime type specified in the profile matches the media format that is produced by your transcoder.

- * no permissions to execute the transcoding application: check that the user under which MediaTomb is running has sufficient permissions to run the transcoding script or application.
+ * no permissions to execute the transcoding application: check that the user under which Gerbera is running has sufficient permissions to run the transcoding script or application.

  * transcoding script is not executable or is not in ``$PATH``: if you use a wrapper script around your transcoder, make sure